bonitoo-io/influxdata-iot-petstore/README.md

 docker exec -it my-influxdb2 influx org find | grep my-org  | awk '{ print $1 }'

 ```
-In the configuration file `src/main/resources/demo-config.properties` put generated orgId into `influxdb.orgId` property.
+In the configuration file `src/main/resources/application.properties` put generated orgId into `influxdb.orgId` property.

 ## Workflow

-To compile the entire project, run "mvn install" in the parent project.
+To compile the entire project, run "mvn install" in the project directory.

 Other basic workflow steps: